 What types of development activities did you come up with earlier?
 Let’s see how your ideas for development fit into this structure.

-Ask for group members to share results of their developmental ideas discussions, and suggest which category the ideas would fit into.
+Ask for group members to share results of their developmental ideas discussions and suggest which category the ideas would fit into.
 Record ideas on the white board.

 Anticipated Responses: see next slide.